reecetech/pactman/README.md

 ## Writing a Pact
 Creating a complete contract is a two step process:

-1. Create a test on the consumer side that declares the expectations it has of the provider
+1. Create a unit test on the consumer side that declares the expectations it has of the provider
 2. Create a provider state that allows the contract to pass when replayed against the provider

 ## Writing the Consumer Test